Barry K. Herman: Industry career

 In 1996 Herman became vice president and Corporate Medical Director of a Texas regional provider-owned HMO, FirstCare Southwest Health Alliances, Inc., a position he held until 1998.
 In 1998 he took a position as a market medical director for United Healthcare in Corpus Christi, Texas.

 In 2001 Herman took his first position in the pharmaceutical industry as a Regional Medical Research Specialist for Pfizer, Inc. He was rapidly promoted to Senior Medical Director.
-In 2008 Herman moved to a headquarters-based role in New York City as Global Senior Medical Director on the Lyrica® Team.
+In 2008 Herman moved to a headquarters-based role in New York City as Global Senior Medical Director on the Lyrica Team.

-In 2009 Herman took a position as Area Medical Officer at Sanofi-Aventis U.S. in Bridgewater, NJ.
+In 2009 Herman took a position as Area Medical Officer at Sanofi-Aventis U.S. in Bridgewater, New Jersey.
 In 2010 he became Executive Medical Director and Head of the Medical Science Liaison Group at Sunovion Pharmaceuticals, Inc. in Marlborough, Massachusetts.
-In 2013 Herman took a position as Senior Medical Director, Global Medical Franchise Lead for the Binge Eating Disorder Program at Shire Pharmaceuticals in Chesterbrook, Pennsylvania, and Lexington, MA.
+In 2013 Herman took a position as Senior Medical Director, Global Medical Franchise Lead for the Binge Eating Disorder Program at Shire Pharmaceuticals in Chesterbrook, Pennsylvania, and Lexington, Massachusetts.
 In 2017 Herman became Senior Vice President and Head of Medical Affairs at Ironshore Pharmaceuticals, Inc. in Chesterbrook, Pennsylvania.

 In October, 2017 Herman left Ironshore to take a position as Senior Vice President and Chief Medical Officer of Tris Pharmaceuticals, Inc. where he oversaw the entire medical organization at Tris including its branded portfolio in ADHD.
 Herman left Tris in January 2020.

-Herman has helped to support the commercial launches of several medications or new indications, including Ziprasidone (Geodon®), Bupropion Hydrobromide (Aplenzin®), Lurasidone (Latuda®), and lisdexamfetamine (Vyvanse®) for adults with moderate to severe binge-eating disorder.
+Herman has helped to support the commercial launches of several medications or new indications, including Ziprasidone (Geodon), Bupropion Hydrobromide (Aplenzin), Lurasidone (Latuda), and lisdexamfetamine (Vyvanse) for adults with moderate to severe binge-eating disorder.

 Research

-Herman's research has focused primarily in schizophrenia, generalized anxiety disorder, binge-eating disorder (BED), and Attention-Deficit/Hyperactivity Disorder (ADHD) where he is widely published.
+Herman's research has focused primarily in schizophrenia, generalized anxiety disorder, binge eating disorder (BED), and Attention-Deficit/Hyperactivity Disorder (ADHD) where he is widely published.
 His research has been widely cited.
 Herman and his team at Shire developed the 7-Item Binge-Eating Disorder Screener (BEDS-7).
 This clinical screening instrument is now used widely in clinical practice in both the primary care and psychiatric settings.
 Herman has been recognized for helping to raise awareness about and increase both diagnosis and treatment of BED.
 Herman was elected a member of the Eating Disorders Research Society in 2017.
 While at Pfizer, Herman was also part of the team that developed the Antipsychotic Treatment Choice Questionnaire (ATCQ) in 2010.

 Herman was a Senior Scholar (non-affiliate faculty), Jefferson School of Population Health, Thomas Jefferson University beginning in 2005.